mlombardi6/tidytuesday/20210720/README.md

 | D4 |	exceptional drought |

 To add some fun I used `av_renderer()` which allows to combine your animation with an audio track.
 My choice was 'Rain' (The Beatles).
 Because the track is about 2 minutes and 55 seconds long (175 seconds) I needed a certain number of frames to make the video fit with the audio.
 After some tweaking I found that 15 frames per seconds was a balanced choice to preserve fluidity and speed of the transition states.
-Therefore

-$$
-\text{nframes} = 15 \text{fps} \times 177 s
+Therefore `nframes = 15 fps x 177 s`.
-$$

 Enjoy.